onurakgul48/Robot-Arm-Control-System-to-Automate-Medication-Storage-and-Retrieval/README.md

 # Circuit Diagram
 ![image](https://user-images.githubusercontent.com/74906633/216340708-62e8fdd7-924e-4be8-88bb-8b7cc910a274.png)

-# Usaer Manual
+# User Manual

+1. Upload the Arduino code to your Arduino board.
-Power on the system and ensure that the Arduino board is connected to the computer via USB.
+2. Connect the Arduino board to your computer.

-Open the Arduino IDE and navigate to the serial monitor.
+3. Update the `COM_PORT` and `BAUD_RATE` in the Python script to match your Arduino board's settings.
+4. Run the Python script to launch the graphical user interface (GUI).

-Enter a number (1-4) to select a shelf for the robot arm to move to.
-Press enter.
+5. Use the GUI to select a shelf and move the robot arm.

-Wait for the robot arm to move to the selected shelf.

-Once the robot arm is in position, it will automatically pick up the medicine from the shelf and place it in a known position.

-To select a different shelf, repeat steps 3-5.

 # User Interface
 The user interface is designed to be user-friendly and intuitive.
 It allows users to easily control the robot arm and monitor its progress.